Shipfusion Expands West Coast Operations With New State Of The Art Vegas Warehouse

+Shipfusion continues West Coast expansion with a new 246,000 sqft temperature-controlled FDA registered fulfillment warehouse in Las Vegas.

-CHICAGO, Oct.
-26, 2021 /PRNewswire-PRWeb/ -- Shipfusion announced today the exciting new expansion of the eCommerce company's 246,000 square foot fulfillment warehouse.
+LAS VEGAS, Oct.
+27, 2021 /PRNewswire/ - Shipfusion announced today the exciting new expansion of the eCommerce company's 246,000 square foot fulfillment warehouse.
 The new facility includes 30,000 square feet of temperature-controlled storage for sensitive cargo, is a significant move for Shipfusion in its mission to expand its operation to even more locations across North America and continue the pursuit of leading the eCommerce fulfillment industry.

 "We are thrilled to announce the next phase of our West Coast expansion with the opening of our Las Vegas facility in Q1 2022.
 We are continuing to experience rapid growth and want to make sure we continue to have the capacity to service all our existing and new clients within our strategic warehouse network," says Brandon Luft, CEO and Co-founder of Shipfusion.
 "Thanks to all our partners and clients for helping us on this journey and supporting our next phase of growth!"